 The company should be debt free in their inception stages as well as in their growth stages.
 You cannot just allow your profits to be taken away by bankers.

-Any company which has low to no debt for me has a very good chance of becoming a multibagger.
+Any company with low to no debt for me has a very good chance of becoming a multibagger.

-Growing companies can be overwhelmed with growth and can borrow aggressively for expansions but it can be a tangle if they cannot pay off in time or growth numbers are not inline with expectations.
+Growing companies can be overwhelmed with growth and borrow aggressively for expansions, but it can be a tangle if they cannot pay off in time or growth numbers are not in line with expectations.

 2. High ROE and ROCE

-ROE is Return on Equity and ROCE is Return on Capital Employed and so any stock can become multi bagger if they have high return on equity and if they can generate good returns on the capital employed.
+ROE is Return on Equity, and ROCE is Return on Capital Employed, so any stock can become a multi-bagger if they have a high return on equity and if it can generate good returns on the capital employed.

-If a company invests 100 Rs and can generate 10 as profit has more chance of being a multibagger than company that can generate 9 Rs on the same 100 Rs invested.
-It means businesses that are capital intensive have fewer chances of being multibaggers.
+If a company invests 100 Rs and can generate ten as profit has more chance of being a multibagger than a company that can generate 9 Rs on the same 100 Rs invested.
+It means businesses that are capital intensive have fewer chances of being multi-baggers.

 3. Low PE Ratio

-Company available at a lower price to earnings (low PE) and as they generate more consistent earnings will have PE expansion and get higher PE ratio providing much better returns for investment.
+Companies available at a lower price to earnings (low PE) and as they generate more consistent earnings will have PE expansion and get a higher PE ratio providing much better returns for investors.

-Low PE ratio is not the only criteria but consistent earnings with low PE ratio has a better chance of being a multibaggers very soon.
+A low PE ratio is not the only criterion, but consistent earnings with a low PE ratio have a better chance of being multi-baggers very soon.

 4. Future growth

-Any business should be able to increase capacity and still generate similar profit.
-Company should be in a sector that is not too small to grow further for the company.
+Any business should be able to increase capacity and still generate a similar profit.
+The company should be in a sector that is not too small to grow further for the company.

 5. Market leader

-The company should be market leader in whatever they are doing on a smaller scale and should be able to make that on a large scale over time.
+The company should be the market leader in whatever they are doing on a smaller scale and be able to make that on a large scale over time.

-The focus of the company should not be on profits but on increasing revenue and growing market share.
+The company’s focus should not be on profits but increasing revenue and growing market share.

 6. Ethical Management

-The most important factor in identifying multibaggers is to invest in companies with ethical management.
+The most crucial factor in identifying multi-baggers is to invest in companies with ethical management.

-No ratio can help you find if the company’s managment is ethical and the best way to find out is to read companies reports in the worst times.
+No ratio can help you find if the company’s management is ethical, and the best way to find out is to read companies’ reports in the worst times.

-Once things were bad, did they deploy tricks to increase the price of their share so that they can pledge their stake in the company?
+Once things were terrible, did they deploy tricks to increase their share price so they could pledge their stake in the company?

 The management should have experience with the current business.
-This does not necessarily mean they should be a public limited company trading for years but they should be in the business for an elongated period of time.
+This does not necessarily mean they should be a public limited company trading for years, but they should be in the business for an elongated period.

 The reality is no one can identify a multibagger before it is already a multibagger.
-So invest in businesses that are market leaders and continue to generate value to investors, over a period of time they will prove to be multibaggers.
+So invest in businesses that are market leaders and continue to generate value for investors.
+Over a period of time, they will prove to be multi-baggers.